Strike Revilla

-Strike Bautista Revilla (/tl/; born Edwin Mortel Bautista; March 2, 1970) is a Filipino politician and incumbent Representative of Cavite's 2nd District in the Philippine House of Representatives.
-He is a member of the National Unity Party.
-He previously served as mayor of Bacoor and was a member of the board of directors of the Philippine Charity Sweepstakes Office (PCSO) from August 2005 to March 2007.
+Strike Bautista Revilla (/tl/; born Edwin Mortel Bautista; March 2, 1970) is a Filipino politician and businessman.
+He served as mayor of Bacoor since 2022, a position he previously held from 2007 to 2016.
+He served as representative of the 2nd District of Cavite in the House of Representatives of the Philippines from 2016 to 2022.
+He is a member of the Nacionalista Party and the local party Partido Magdalo.
+He was a member of the board of directors of the Philippine Charity Sweepstakes Office (PCSO) from August 2005 to March 2007.

 Background

-Born as Edwin Mortel Bautista, he is the 61st child of Jose Acuña Bautista (Ramon Bautista Revilla, Sr.) and the fifth child of Azucena Guzman Mortel Bautista.
+Born as Edwin Mortel Bautista, he is the only child of Jose Acuña Bautista (Ramon Bautista Revilla, Sr.) and the fifth child of Azucena Guzman Mortel Bautista.
 He is the younger brother of incumbent Senator Ramon "Bong" Revilla Jr. He finished his elementary education at Jesus Good Shepherd School in 1983 and attended high school at San Dimas High School in Los Angeles County, California from 1983 to 1987.
 He finished Commerce major in Management at Colegio de San Juan de Letran in Manila, where he also got his master's degree in Business Administration.

 Prior to entering politics, Revilla managed various family businesses, including the Angelus Eternal Garden memorial park, which has branches in Bacoor and Imus, Cavite.